InertiaSolutionsGroup/Injury-Report/README.md

 ```

 This runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### Testing the AI Integration

+The application includes a comprehensive testing infrastructure to evaluate how the AI handles different real-world scenarios:

+1. Start the application with `npm start`
+2. Navigate to the test page at `http://localhost:3000/test`
+3. Select a test scenario from the dropdown
+4. Choose whether to use the real API or mock data
+5. Submit the form to see the AI's response
+6. Evaluate the suggestions and parent narrative

+For more details on the testing infrastructure, see the [Test README](./tests/README.md).

 ### Building for Production